wavemaker/docs/website/blog/2021-07-21-wavemaker9x-end-of-support.md

 ## What does the end of support for WaveMaker 9.x entail?

+WaveMaker generates Angular code, as Angular marks the official withdrawal of previous Angular versions.
+WaveMaker will end support of WaveMaker 9.x projects by 31 Dec 2021.
+The update is primarily geared towards improving performance, security, and bug fixes.

-WaveMaker will end support of WaveMaker 9.x projects by 31 Dec 2021, which means if you are using 9.x projects, WaveMaker will automatically update to the latest version of WaveMaker.
-Please note that this update can break explicitly on projects that contain custom code.
-We have covered some essential FAQs in this document to help you understand how you can migrate to the latest version of WaveMaker Studio.
+Suppose you are using 9.x projects.
+In that case, WaveMaker will automatically update to the latest version of WaveMaker.
+The update can break projects that contain custom JavaScript code because of the Angular update.

+Plan your WaveMaker 9 End of support.
+We have covered some essential FAQs to help you understand how you can migrate to the latest version of WaveMaker Studio.

-Following 31 Dec 2021, we shall not be supporting project migrations.
-Therefore, we highly recommend you update your projects to receive support before the established deadline.
+Please note that following 31 Dec 2021, we shall not be supporting project migrations.
+Therefore, we recommend you plan to update your WaveMaker 9 projects to receive support before the established deadline.

 <!-- truncate -->

 ## Why is WaveMaker ending support for the 9.x version?

+End of previous version system means moving on to a newer and better system.
+Even though they are not entirely responsible for security vulnerabilities, they might impact stability and usability.
+Other updates address other bugs and issues.
+Even though they are not responsible for security vulnerabilities, they might impact the stability of the projects.

-Take a glance at the progress of WaveMaker Studio and what you've been missing out on in addition to recommended security updates.
+In addition to the recommended security updates, view the progress of WaveMaker Studio and what you've been missing.

 ![end of support](/learn/assets/end-of-support.png)